MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-embed.md

 ## Cost and quota considerations for Cohere models deployed as serverless API endpoints

-Cohere models deployed as a serverless API are offered by Cohere through the Azure Marketplace and integrated with Azure AI Studio for use.
+Cohere models deployed as a serverless API are offered by Cohere through the Azure Marketplace and integrated with Azure Machine Learning studio for use.
 You can find the Azure Marketplace pricing when deploying the model.

 Each time a project subscribes to a given offer from the Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference; however, multiple meters are available to track each scenario independently.